Lazarev-Cloud/localca-go/README.md

 - **HTTPS Support**: Secure access to the management interface itself
 - **Docker Deployment**: Easy deployment with Docker and Docker Compose

+## License

+This software is licensed under a dual license model:

+- **Free for personal, non-commercial self-hosting**
+- **Paid license required for commercial, corporate, or organizational use**

+See the [LICENSE](LICENSE) file for complete details.

+Copyright (c) 2023-2025 lazarevtill (lazarev.cloud)

 ## Security Considerations

 ⚠️ **Important Warning**: